-Are you looking for a list of items you can add to your sensory table?
+Are you looking for some new sensory table activity ideas, or a list of items you can add to your sensory table?
 You've come to the right spot!
 A sensory table or bin can be used for much more than than just scooping and pouring!
 It can be transformed into a vessel for children to explore all of their senses, nature and the world around them.

-Below you will find a variety of suggested items to add to your sensory bins!
+Below you will find a variety of suggested items to add to your sensory table!
 Be sure to download your free copy of my sensory bin checklists at the bottom of this post!

 Another low cost option is the table from IKEA.
 It's small lightweight size is great for home childcare providers with smaller spaces.
 The two trofast bins inside the table can be removed and stored, and the covers it comes with allow the table to be used for table top activities.

 Tools to add to your Sensory Bin/Table